nic-s1t2/WorldExpo/README.md

 <a name="CU"></a>
 #### CCU

-The CCU (Central Control Unit) is something.
-I'm not actually clear on what, but I assum it is where many things come together and are handled by the overall systems.
+The CCU (Central Control Unit) is a central server in charge of timing and orchestrating the whole show.
+It will require an Unreal Engine Plugin for any Unreal project to interact with it.
+This stream is where that Plugin is to be Developed.

-It may have no need for Assets.
+It has no need for Assets.

 <pre>
 |-- CentralControlUnit